sevvalckc/cssm530-coping-crisis/README.md

 1. Problem-focused coping dominates Phase 1 (mean rate: 0.562) and declines sharply across phases — reflecting the exhaustion of rescue coordination needs
 2. Emotion-focused coping rises from Phase 1 (0.320) and stabilizes in Phases 3–4 (0.54–0.57)
 3. Meaning-making increases monotonically across all phases (0.12 → 0.24 → 0.35 → 0.37)
-4. Anger correlates most strongly with meaning-making (Spearman r = 0.387, p < .05) — suggesting it functions as a mobilizing force toward blame attribution rather than practical action
+4. Anger correlates most strongly with meaning-making (Spearman r = 0.387) — suggesting it functions as a mobilizing force toward blame attribution rather than practical action
-5. Coping dynamics are not context-free: the political landscape of the 2023 earthquake shapes the particularly strong rise of meaning-making observed in this dataset
+5. Demographic variation exists across coping styles: younger users show higher problem-focused rates, older users show higher emotion-focused and meaning-making rates; organizational accounts show markedly lower meaning-making than personal accounts (0.129 vs. 0.228)
-6. Demographic variation exists across coping styles: younger users show higher problem-focused rates, older users show higher emotion-focused and meaning-making rates; organizational accounts show markedly lower meaning-making than personal accounts (0.129 vs. 0.228)
+6. Coping dynamics are not context-free: the political landscape of the 2023 earthquake shapes the particularly strong rise of meaning-making observed in this dataset

 ---